 - Turn off autofocus, and use manual exposure setting

 - Do not change the f-stop

-- Divide the “proper” exposure by the number of frames you would like to combine to arrive at the adjusted shutter speed (in the example above, we moved from 1/100 to 1/1,000 for 10 shot set)
+- Divide the “proper” exposure by the number of frames you would like to combine to arrive at the adjusted shutter speed (in the example above, we moved from 1/100 to 1/1,000 for the ten-shot set)

 - Do not use a tripod, turn off image stabilization

-If you do not use Lightroom or Bridge, you may have to open each as a separate file and drag and drop each one at a time on one of them, which one is not important.
+If you do not use Lightroom or Bridge, you may have to open each as a separate file and drag and drop each one at a time on one of them.
 When dragging and dropping, use the Shift key to automatically center each layer properly.
 In the end, you will have a Photoshop document with many layers.
-A screen capture of my image layers in Photoshop is on the right.
+The screen capture of my image layers in Photoshop is on the left.
 Pay attention to the drop-down menu pointed by the red arrow.
 That is where the blending magic happens.

-What we want to produce is some sort of an additive result of all the layers.
-Starting at the top, click on each layer and then change the blending mode of that layer to “Linear Dodge (Add)”.
-As you do this you will notice your image getting brighter and brighter.
+What we want to produce is some sort of additive result of all the layers.
+Starting at the top, click on each layer and then change the blending mode of that layer to “Linear Dodge (Add).”
+As you do this, you will notice your image getting brighter and brighter.
 In the end, you will have an image like the one on the right.
-If you did this in camera, the result would have been the same.
-The advantage of in-camera processing is that you can see the result in the field, that’s nice.
+If you did this in-camera, the result would have been the same.
+The advantage of in-camera processing is that you can see the result on the spot.
 The advantage of doing it in post-processing is that you have many more options you can exercise.
 Like:

-- Use “Screen” or “Lighten” blend modes instead of “Linear Dodge”, different results
+- Use “Screen” or “Lighten” blend modes instead of “Linear Dodge,” for different results

 - Use a mixture of the blend modes in this group for even more variations